MSCR Cares childcare program at Mendota Elementary closed due to COVID-19 case

 MSCR Cares follows Public Health Madison and Dane County as well as CDC COVID-19 guidelines to mitigate the spread of the virus, LeMonds said.

-Those guidelines include requiring all students and staff to wear masks, practice physical distancing when possible, frequent hand washing, symptom checks, and asking that those who show symptoms, have been exposed to someone with COVID-19 or tested positive for the virus stay home.
+Those guidelines include requiring all students and staff to wear masks, practicing physical distancing when possible, promoting frequent hand washing, conducting symptom checks and asking those who show symptoms or may have been exposed to someone who tested positive for COVID-19 to stay home.

 Concerned about COVID-19?